ThomPoppins/MERN-Enterprise-Search/README.md

     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of objects containing owner details.
+    - Description: An array of objects containing owner their `User` `ObjectId`'s corresponding with their documents' ID in the of the `users` collection.
+Owners will always have the right to admin level access to company configuration and can disable admin level access to these configurations any time for safety, they can also enable these admin rights whenever is necessary and will be prompted regularly to disable the elevated admin access to prevent any unintended possible disasters (like deleting the company by accident and losing all reviews, score and status).

 15. **Company Admins:**
     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of objects containing company admin details.
+    - Description: An array of `ObjectId`'s containing company admins `User` ID's who have elevated access to Company configuration.
+Admins have elevated access to company configurations and can disable admin level accessibility to these configurations any time for safety, they can also enable these admin rights whenever is necessary and will be prompted regularly to disable the elevated admin access to prevent any unintended possible disasters just like owners.
+Admins have the right to add other admins to a company when they have elevated access enabled, but initially a company owner with elevated access had to add the first admin (who is not company owner).

 16. **Locations:**
     - Type: Array
     - Required: false
     - Default: []
     - Description: An array of objects representing company locations.
+This will be `ObjectId`s corresponding to `Address` documents in the `address` collection.

 17. **Departments:**
     - Type: Array
     - Required: false
     - Default: []
     - Description: An array of objects representing company departments.
+To be decided the format this will be in.

 18. **Business Config:**
     - Type: Object
     - Required: false
     - Default: {}
-    - Description: Configurable settings for company owners and admins.
+    - Description: Configurable settings for company owners and admins with elevated access enabled.

 19. **Payment Details:**
     - Type: Object
     - Required: false
     - Default: {}
     - Description: Payment details for the company.
+Think about anything solely necessary for financial transactions in any direction.

 20. **Start Year:**
     - Type: Number